ClarksonCITeR/osiris_vmbox/README.md

 4. When prompted to configure the hard disk, select option Use an existing virtual hard disk file

-and select the Osiris virtual hard disk file  {ic_de.vdi}
+and select the Osiris virtual hard disk file  {OcularCloud_Development_Environment.vdi}

 Click Create.